AzDocs/AzDocs/Wiki/Azure.md

 If you are still using Windows Server 2012 R2 machines, follow [this link](https://docs.microsoft.com/nl-nl/mem/configmgr/core/plan-design/security/enable-tls-1-2-client) to make TLS 1.2 work with this OS.

 ## Creating Entrypoints
+Creating entrypoints can be done using [Create Application Gateway Entrypoint for ContainerInstance](/Azure/Azure-CLI-Snippets/Application-Gateway/Create-Application-Gateway-Entrypoint-for-ContainerInstance) (Azure Container Instances) or [Create Application Gateway Entrypoint for DomainName](/Azure/Azure-CLI-Snippets/Application-Gateway/Create-Application-Gateway-Entrypoint-for-DomainName) (AppServices, FunctionApps).
+These scripts will more or less do the following for you:
+ - Handle naming for you based on the ingress domain name you are using
+ - Handle permissions, identities, authentication & authorization between the Application Gateway & Keyvault
+ - Handle the certificate (uploading in keyvault,  linking to the application gateway & setting it in your HTTPS listener)
+ - Update the certificate if you pass a renewed certificate in the keyvault, AppGw & HTTPS listener
+ - Create the following components for you (again automatically named based on the ingress domainname): Backendpool, Healthprobe, HTTP Setting, HTTPS Listener, routing rules a HTTP listener with autoredirect to HTTPS.
+ - The script will make sure everything is setup correctly & that your backend is reachable with a healthcheck.
+Your pipeline will fail if the backend is not reachable.

 # Networking
 There are different ways of doing networking within Azure.
 By default resources will either be public or have an IP Whitelist.
 By design we don't want to use public resources or use IP whitelists because of the potential insecurities in this.
 We made the choice to use two different ways of supporting connectivity; VNet whitelisting & Private Endpoint.